fastlane/docs/docs/best-practices/continuous-integration.md

 1. Generate a new application specific password
 1. Provide the application specific password using the environment variable `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`

+#### `spaceauth`

 Because your CI machine will not be able to prompt you for your two-step or two-factor auth information, you also need to generate a login session for your CI machine in advance.
-You can get this by running:
+You can get on your local machine this by running:

 ```
 fastlane spaceauth -u user@email.com